 The 34 Gallup’s talent themes are as follows:

 Having certain themes as your top talents means you have the potential to excel in different situations, depending on what you need.

 For example, those with high Strategic Thinking and Executing talents can be great problem-solvers and leaders.
 In contrast, those with high Relationship Building and Influencing talents are better suited for managing people or working within teams.

 Knowing your strengths and understanding how each works together, you can identify the best path to success in any situation.

 If you’re a manager, student, leader, or sales professional, you can access role-specific reports based on your dominant CliftonStrengths themes.
 These reports provide valuable insights into leveraging your strengths to succeed in your given role.

-The reports help you understand how to navigate different situations, such as managing employees or selling to clients, based on your unique strengths.
+The reports help you understand how to navigate different situations, such as managing employees or selling to clients, based on your unique talents.

 CliftonStrengths for Career Planning

 Understanding your strengths can help you make decisions about your job and career.
 Knowing what you are good at can help you decide what kind of job to do.
 It can also help you improve your position by focusing on your strengths.

 For example, let’s say that your top talent theme is Ideaton.
 You can use this to decide what kind of job you should pursue that would best fit your strengths.
 You could consider creative roles such as graphic design, advertising, product development, or various other parts of the creative field.